 Biodiversity: local bounty beyond the truffle

 You wonder, I am in Alba.
 The seasonal rarity, the local, wild, white gem – the truffle – will be served in the short-spanning fall season, but the fragrant mushroom does not dominate the menu, it whispers from the underground.
 The chef highlights herbs and vegetables in his creative meets traditional Piedmontese cuisine.
 Each plate shows some, even the chamomile desert.
 Grown on the Ceretto property, a family villa cum sprawling organic winery near Barolo, the garden provides endless inspiration for the signature Salad 21,31,41,51… Changing daily, a seasoned ‘dashi’ broth from the diverse plants drips into a glass container designed exclusively for the restaurant.
-You eat the leaves with tweezers, so you can taste the personality of each herb, flower, leaf, root, even seaweed.
+You eat the leaves with tweezers to taste the personality of each herb, flower, leaf, root, even seaweed.
+All eventual plants are in latin inscribed in a blue-green card that you can keep.
 You can purchase the glassware and the custom-made tweezers for at home entertainment as I did.

 Cautious, we ordered a la carte at our first visit a few years ago.
 Developing trust with Enrico Crippa’s cuisine, we dove into the nine-but-more courses La Degustazione recently.
 The menu can be lighter with his vegetal touches.
 Still, the tasting menu is a royal affair for your belly.
 We barely walked into our suite just a duo of doors away from the dining room (the promising wine list prompted us to book one of the in-house rooms).
 English may introduce slight misunderstandings, so be clear and ask the waiters for repetition since they often got lost in translation.
 Nevertheless, their pleasant attitude excuses any trouble.